Search

 Ascending to the Ashram requires a bit of effort.

-The mountains have long been considered spiritual destinations for people seeking solitude and enlightenment.
-To climb lofty peaks and be closer to the heavens or view the world from an ‘otherworldly’ perspective is a goal to which many have ascended.
+The mountains have long been spiritual destinations for those seeking solitude and enlightenment.
+Many have climbed lofty peaks to feel closer to the heavens or to view the world from an almost otherworldly perspective.

-Buddhist monasteries perched high in the mountains of China and temples that dot the foothills and ice-clad peaks of the Himalayas are numerous.
-For pilgrims seeking something here in the USA, the Sierra Nevada holds a one such special, spiritual place.
+Buddhist monasteries perch high in the mountains of China.
+Temples dot the foothills and ice-covered peaks of the Himalayas.
+In the United States, the Sierra Nevada offers one such spiritual destination.

-The Tuttle Creek Ashram is tucked high into the mountains above Lone Pine at 8,000 feet above sea level.
-In 1930 a couple, Franklin Wolff and his wife Sherifa – both philosophers, mystics and writers – began construction on the 2,000 square foot stone building designed in the shape of a balanced cross to symbolize the principles of equilibrium.
+The Tuttle Creek Ashram sits high in the mountains above Lone Pine, at 8,000 feet above sea level.
+In 1930, Franklin Wolff and his wife Sherifa—both philosophers, mystics, and writers—began building a 2,000-square-foot stone structure.
+Its design forms a balanced cross, symbolizing the principles of equilibrium.

-In the ensuing years the ashram has been vandalized, all-but abandoned, almost dynamited to rubble, and finally evaluated as historically significant and nominated for recognition in the National Register of Historic Places.
-It is now under the jurisdiction of the US Forest Service.
+Over the years, the ashram has faced vandalism, near abandonment, and even a near-demolition.
+It has since been recognized as historically significant and nominated for the National Register of Historic Places.
+Today, it is managed by the US Forest Service.

-The location of the ashram was specifically chosen to be near the highest point in the contiguous USA, Mt.
-Whitney, as the couple believed the spiritual point of a country to be near its highest elevation.
+The ashram’s location was carefully chosen near Mt.
+Whitney, the highest point in the contiguous United States.
+The couple believed a country’s spiritual center could be found near its highest elevation.

 Coyote Teeth Dentures